Numinous

 Otto, Rudolf, The Idea of the Holy: An Inquiry into the Non-Rational Factor in the Idea of the Divine and Its Relation to the Rational, 1917thesis

-Jung says, the 'approach to the numinous' is the real therapy (not the numinous itself), and we have tried to indicate that this approach is, for the traumatized patient, a two-stage process in which the negative, daimonic side of the numinous is experienced first.
+Jung says, the ‘approach to the numinous’ is the real therapy (not the numinous itself), and we have tried to indicate that this approach is, for the traumatized patient, a two-stage process in which the negative, daimonic side of the numinous is experienced first (as bewitchment) and that only later… can the positive numinous dimension of life enter a relationship with the ego.

 Kalsched, Donald, The Inner World of Trauma: Archetypal Defences of the Personal Spirit, 1996thesis

-Since energy never vanishes, the emotional energy that manifests itself in all numinous phenomena does not cease to exist when it disappears from consciousness...
+emotional energy that manifests itself in all numinous phenomena does not cease to exist when it disappears from consciousness… Our consciousness has deprived itself of the organs by which the auxiliary contributions of the instincts and the unconscious could be assimilated.
 These organs were the numinous symbols, held holy by common consent.

-Jung argues that numinous symbols function as psychic organs integrating instinctual energy into consciousness, and their modern loss precipitates collective psychological disorder.
+Jung frames numinous symbols as the psychic organs through which instinctual energy is metabolised by consciousness; their loss precipitates collective pathology rather than mere cultural poverty.

 Jung, C.G., The Undiscovered Self: With Symbols and the Interpretation of Dreams, 1957thesis